 Avi Vantage Infrastructure

 Avi Vantage may be deployed in multiple environments for the same system.
-Each environment is called a cloud.
+Each environment is called a “cloud”.
 During the initial configuration of the Avi Controller, a cloud is created by selecting the deployment environment: Mesos, VMware, Amazon Web Services (AWS), OpenStack, or another supported environment.
-Refer to System Requirements: Ecosystems article for a complete list.
 Within the Infrastructure settings, the default cloud may be modified and additional clouds may be added.

 The default landing page for the Infrastructure section shows the dashboard for SEs.
 The SE dashboard display is similar to the one for virtual services (Applications > Dashboard), but shows only SEs.